RAMIRO-GM/-Wireless-EMG-accelerometer-and-Kinect-for-motion-analysis/README.md

-# -Wireless-EMG-accelerometer-and-Kinect-for-motion-analysis
+# Wireless EMG accelerometer and Kinect for motion analysis
 Motion analysis study by using a wireless EMG, accelerometer and kinect tracking.

-The name of this project:
+## The name of this project:
 "Gait analysis and the relationship of the quadriceps’ muscle activity in the sagittal plane, under distinct conditions of footwear"